-As we enter the second to last month of 2018, we have a history of ten months of work done by various logo design companies.
-Analyzing their work and the number of accepted projects this year we have the 10 top trends in logo design for 2018.
+As we enter the second to last month of 2019, we have a history of ten months of work done by various logo design companies.
+Analyzing their work and the number of accepted projects this year we have the 10 top trends in logo design for 2019 and 2020 as well.

 Parallel to the minimalist approach, sharp shapes (showing off clear lines, edges and points) together with clearly placed text that gives an overall crisp appeal can be seen as prerequisites.
 The end results are impactful masterpieces that are all visible in their entirety in just a glance.
 The final logo designs are not only minimal, they are powerfully vivid giving away geometric symbolism.